MicrosoftDocs/customer-insights/ci-docs/diagnostics.md

 ## Event schemas

-API events and workflow events have a common structure and details where they differ, see [API event schema](#api-event-schema) or [workflow event schema](#workflow-event-schema).
+API events and workflow events have a common structure, but with a few differences.
+For more information, see [API event schema](#api-event-schema) or [workflow event schema](#workflow-event-schema).

 ### API event schema